pulkit0512/Java8Features/ReadMe.md

 This returns a new Student object whenever Supplier get method is called.
 Exception is Student class should have default constructor only.

 Invalid: Student student = Student::new; // compilation issue

+## Lambdas and Local Variables
+###What is a Local variable ?
+Any variable that is declared inside a method is called a local variable.

+Lambdas have some restrictions on using local variables:

+• Not allowed to use the same the local variable name as lambda parameters or inside the lambda body.

+• Not allowed re-assign a value to a local variable.
+No restrictions on instance/class variables.

+## Effectively Final
+Lambdas are allowed to use local variables but not allowed to modify it even though they are not declared final.
+This concept is called Effectively Final.

+Not allowed to modify the value inside the lambda:

+int value =4; // local variable

+Consumer<Integer> c1 = (a) -> {

+//value=6; //reassigning not allowed

+// System.out.println(i+value);

+};

+Prior to Java 8 , any variable that’s used inside the anonymous class should be declared final.

+### Advantages of Effectively Final:
+• Easy to perform concurrency operations.

+• Promotes Functional Programming and demotes the Imperative style programming.